Table of contents

 People — especially millennials — love to save on shipping costs.
 Try turning your brick-and-mortar store into a fulfillment center for your online channels so people can pick up their products without paying for shipping.

-Square’s 2022 Future of Retail report found that nearly three in 10 shoppers would rather pick up items curbside or in a physical store instead of getting them delivered because they can get those purchases quicker.
+Our Future of Retail report found that nearly three in 10 shoppers would rather pick up items curbside or in a physical store instead of getting them delivered because they can get those purchases quicker.
 And over a quarter of consumers who would rather pick up their items directly say that they also shop in stores after the pickup, continuing the omnichannel sales cycle.

-7. Leverage your expertise
+7. Leverage your expertise.

 Small businesses have a leg up with omnichannel.
 Since you’re homegrown, you likely have loads of expertise about your products and industry.
 Leverage that in your business by offering tutorials and workshops.
 Online, integrate live chat or even the ability to video chat with an expert into your website.